daniaki/django-drf-vue-starter/README.md

 setting in `settings/base.py`, however make sure to also change references to this name in `app/wsgi.py` and `manage.py`.

-Finally, the folder `frontend` contains the frontend source code and development configuration files.
+The folder `frontend` contains the frontend source code and development configuration files.
 A project structure has already been setup for your ready to go.
 Before starting the server, make sure to build the javascript bundle using `npm build` or `npm run watch`.